qLibc

 Available options:

-• QLISTTBL_UNIQUE - keys are all unique. replace same key
+• QLISTTBL_UNIQUE - replace entries with the same key

-• QLISTTBL_INSERTTOP - insert new key at the top
+• QLISTTBL_INSERTTOP - insert a new key at the top

 ◆ qlisttbl_put()